Ship Breaker

 Ship Breaker is a 2010 young adult novel by Paolo Bacigalupi set in a post-apocalyptic future.
 Human civilization is in decline for ecological reasons.
-The polar ice caps have melted and New Orleans is underwater.
+The polar ice caps have melted, and New Orleans is underwater.
 On the Gulf Coast nearby, humanity has reverted to survival mode and a small economy has grown from the scavenging of washed up oil tankers for bits of copper and other valuables.
+The book is followed by The Drowned Cities (2012) and Tool of War (2017) taking place in the same fictional universe, together making up the Ship Breaker trilogy.

 Nailer is a fifteen-year-old boy who works on the light crew.
 His mother died when he was a young boy and he now lives with his alcoholic and drug addicted father, Richard Lopez.
 After a storm, Nailer rescues Nita, the stranded daughter of a wealthy merchant, and helps her to get back home.
 This infuriates several parties, including Nailer's father, the local power brokers, and Nita's father's enemies, including Nita's uncle Pyce.

 Plot

 Nailer, a small-framed teenage boy, is scavenging through an old rusty ship for copper wire.
 As he crawls through the darkness looking for scavenge to make quota, he dreams of traveling through the bright blue waters of the flooded oceans on a speeding clipper ship.
 While gathering copper wires, Nailer falls through the duct and lands in a deep pool of oil.
 Sloth, another member of the light crew, finds Nailer in the oil pocket, but decides to leave him to die because she wants Nailer's job and she wants to sneak the oil out of the ship and sell it.
 Luckily, Nailer is able to escape the oil and washes up on the beach.
 On the way out, Nailer is impaled by a rusty piece of metal.
 He survives.

 A storm arrives shortly after Nailer's father, Richard, passes out due to a drug overdose.
 Sadna, Pima's mother, helps wake Richard up and saves him from the storm.
 After two nights, the storm finally subsides.
 Nailer and Pima decide to check the beach for scavenge.
 They find a massive clipper ship stranded on the beach.
 With a lot of hesitation, the two Light Crew teenagers save the only survivor of the ship, Nita, who is nicknamed "Lucky Girl" by Nailer, since she survived the shipwreck.
 After Nailer saves Nita, Richard wants to kill the girl and steal the scavenge.
 Pima lunges at Richard with a knife, but is overpowered.
 Richard decides to show mercy because Pima's mother, Sadna, had saved him from the storm.
 Knowing that there might be a reward for returning Nita to her father or uncle, Richard decides to spare her.
 Soon after, Nailer becomes sick and sleeps for 3 days.